roc-lang/examples/examples/DesugaringAwait/README.md

 file:main.roc:snippet:await
 ```
 [Task.await](https://www.roc-lang.org/builtins/Task#await) takes the success value from a given
-Task and use that to generate a new Task.
+Task and uses that to generate a new Task.
 It's type is `Task a b, (a -> Task c b) -> Task c b`.

 The type of `Stdout.line` is `Str -> Task {} [StdoutErr Err]`.